mlefkon/text-phash/readme.md

 - `WORD_HASH_FUNCTION`: default = TextPHash.WordHashDJB

-    The Non-Unique hash function done on each word/ngram.
+    The Non-Unique hash function done on each group of words/ngram.
 Select any `TextPHash.WordHash...` function in TextPHash class (DJB, FNV1a, Murmur3).
 Or provide your own with signature: `(str, bitSize) => numHash` which is a `bitSize` sized hash.

 - `WORD_HASH_BIT_SIZE`: default = 6

-    The binary size of hash produced by WORD_HASH_FUNCTION, done on each word/ngram.
+    The binary size of hash produced by WORD_HASH_FUNCTION.
 Not meant to be unique, just to build a histogram of melded word frequencies.
 So if this is '6', there will be 2^6, or 64 possible 'x values' that a word hash could end up being.
 This is the 'x value' in the hash histogram.

 - `HIT_VALUE_BITS`: default = 4